slyedoc/bevy_sly_blender/readme.md

 # Blender plugin for bevy

 > This is completely based off [Blender_bevy_components_workflow](https://github.com/kaosat-dev/Blender_bevy_components_workflow/)
 > A ton of work has gone into it really has working code that does a ton.
 Nearly every bit of functionality comes from there.
-I was having trouble understanding it and started refactoring it so I understood it better and > I have gotten carried away.
+I was having trouble understanding it and started refactoring and I have gotten carried away.
 I haven't done much with blender and would rather be in rust then python.

 Currently focused on an ideal happy path rather supporting every use case.